 - 1. Prior to the evaluation of the Dean by faculty, each College Dean shall prepare and distribute to all faculty within the College an annual report summarizing his or her accomplishments related to responsibilities as Dean and annual goals for the current year. - 2.
 The form used for faculty evaluations of College Deans shall be developed by the Provost and the Governance Committee based on the above mentioned criteria and shall be approved by the Committee.
 The scale for numeric ratings shall be based on the same scale as used for faculty evaluations.
 The form shall include a category for overall evaluation and comments. - 3.
 The Committee shall circulate the form to all faculty in each college. - 4.
-The Committee shall summarize the data and comments from the faculty evaluations by type of faculty (tenured and tenure-track; special purpose and full-time temporary; and adjunct faculty, unless there is only one person in a category) for each College Dean and make appropriate recommendations based on the data.
-The Committee summary and recommendations, together with copies of each Dean evaluation form, shall be forwarded to the Provost.
+The Committee shall summarize the data from the faculty evaluations by type of faculty (tenured and tenure-track; special purpose and full-time temporary; adjunct faculty, and administrative/professional faculty, unless there are fewer than five people in a category) for each College Dean and make appropriate recommendations based on the data.
+Comments will be summarized as well as provided verbatim to the Provost.
+Comments will never be reported out by type of faculty.
+The Committee summary and recommendations shall be forwarded to the Provost.
 Members of the Committee who disagree with the recommendations may file a minority report with the Provost at the same time. - 5.
-The faculty's evaluation of the Dean should be substantially incorporated and referenced in the Dean's overall evaluation. - 6.
+The faculty's evaluation of the Dean should be substantially incorporated and referenced in the Dean's overall evaluation.
+The summary of faculty evaluations and the recommendation from the Governance Committee, including any minority report, shall be given to the Dean and the Provost. - 6.
 The Provost shall meet with the Governance Committee on the overall evaluation of the Deans and how the faculty data was used in arriving at the overall evaluation.